-- natural products such as pineapple juice which is rich in manganese and shortens T2 relaxation time
+- natural products e.g. pineapple juice, which are rich in manganese, shorten the T2 relaxation time

 Artifacts related to technique and reconstruction, motion or susceptibility artifacts due to metal clips and gas may give rise to poor spatial resolution as a result of that misinterpretation.

 - 1. Griffin N, Charles-Edwards G, Grant LA.
 Magnetic resonance cholangiopancreatography: the ABC of MRCP.
 Insights Imaging.
 2012;3 (1): 11-21. doi:10.1007/s13244-011-0129-9 - Free text at pubmed - Pubmed citation